grenaud/schmutzi/README.md

 mas2freq		Turn a multiple sequence alignment file in multifasta format into an allele frequency
-			matrix to be used as contaminant source posteriorDeam.R		Plot the posterior probability
+			matrix to be used as contaminant source posteriorDeam.R		Plot the posterior probability contOut2ContEst.pl 	Take the output of mtcont and get a point estimate

 Test Data: